TerenceTamuka/individual-fullstack-project/README.md

 ### Credits

-Credit to stack overflow on understaning certain concepts used in this project.
+Credit to stack overflow on understanding certain concepts used in this project.

 ## Acknowledgements